How to get subsidized

 - $7,000 IRA contributions x 3% match = $210 right away

-- 2% transfer bonus offered periodically, no cap
+- 2%-3% transfer bonus offered periodically, no cap

 Chase Amazon Prime Rewards Visa

-- $139 / year annual fee for Prime overall
+- $139/year annual fee for Prime overall

 Wells Fargo Autograph

-- 3% on travel, no cap
+- 3% on all travel, no cap

-- Rental car collision damage coverage
+- Why?
+High, unlimited cashback and rental car collision damage coverage